seatsurfing/seatsurfing.github.io/src/pages/pricing.md

 To upgrade an existing instance, use your Seatsurfing administrator account and navigate to "Subscription".

+#### Can I try the Professional plan for free?

+Yes, you can test the Professional plan free of charge and without commitment for 30 days.
+During this trial period, you'll have access to all Professional features without any restrictions.
+After the 30-day trial period expires, you'll need to upgrade to the Professional plan to continue using all Enterprise features.
+Without an upgrade, an downgrade to the Free plan is performed automatically.

 #### Can I switch betweens plans?

 Yes, you can upgrade and downgrade at any time.